apache/fluo-website/tour/writing-code.md

 git clone -b fluo-tour https://gitbox.apache.org/repos/asf/fluo-website fluo-tour cd fluo-tour

-#edit Main (all of the following excercises will require this)
+#edit Main (all of the following exercises will require this)
 nano src/main/java/ft/Main.java

 #using Maven, run Main (all of the following exercises will require this)